suchipi/hex-engine/packages/website/docs/first-time-setup.md

 ```

 You may notice those `.ts` files- these are [TypeScript](https://www.typescriptlang.org/) files.
 If you're not familiar with TypeScript, don't worry!
 TypeScript usage in Hex Engine is _entirely optional_.
 That said, it's also _highly recommended_.
 Hex Engine's API has been designed to make your TypeScript exposure **as little and as painless as possible**.
-However, if you prefer to use plain JavaScript instead of TypeScript, you can rename these files so they end with `.js`, and then remove the TypeScript-specific type annotations from them.
+However, if you prefer to use plain JavaScript instead of TypeScript, you can rename those files so they end with `.js`.

 Before we dig into the code, let's start up a local development server and see what we have so far in the browser.
 To do so, use a terminal emulator or command prompt to `cd` to your project directory (`my-game`, unless you changed it), then run this command within: